 Three limes in shrimp soup?
 This is about using kaffir lime leaf, lime juice, and lime zest.
 Kaffir lime leaf is responsible for the distinctive lemon/lime/mandarin aroma and flavour that is very precious in Asian cuisine, especially in Thai or Indonesian cooking.
 These leaves became a part of any Asian recipes that I make at home.
 From salad, soup, curries, stir-fries, marinades, and dessert.
-The leaves have that perfume that is sometimes mysterious but clearly an identity of its own.
+The leaves have that perfume that is sometimes mysterious but clearly has an identity of its own.
 So when you spot a fresh kaffir lime leaf in the produce section when you're out grocery shopping, pick some.

 Kaffir lime leaf stays good in the freezer.
 When you feel like having Asian food, throw some of it.
 Trust me, you will get inspired and use it more often.
 But don't get discouraged to make this soup if kaffir lime leaf is not available.
 Use regular lime zest instead, it is not as authentic as using the real leaf but you'll get a similar flavour.

 Kaffir lime leaf blends so well with lemongrass and lime juice that gives this hot and sour shrimp soup a very wholesome lemony essence.
 In salads, I use a fresh or frozen lime leaf - slice thinly, and scatter on top of the salad for a burst of flavour or blend it with the vinaigrette.
 For soups, curries, or stews; use whole fresh leaves, frozen or dried, and remove them at the end of cooking.
 Though, I always prefer chopping some fresh or frozen leaves very thinly and adding them before serving; you will benefit more from its haunting aroma and umami flavour that tickles the back of your throat while eating.